Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #machine-learning.bayesian, #regularization, #model-complexity

-## Describe the process of making predictions in Bayesian machine learning.
+## Describe the process of making predictions in Bayesian machine learning

 In Bayesian machine learning, predictions for a target variable $t$ given a new input $x$ and the dataset $\mathcal{D}$ are based on the posterior predictive distribution:
 $$p(t \mid x, \mathcal{D})=\int p(t \mid x, \mathbf{w}) p(\mathbf{w} \mid \mathcal{D}) \mathrm{d} \mathbf{w}.$$This distribution integrates over all possible parameter values $\mathbf{w}$, using the posterior distribution $p(\mathbf{w} \mid \mathcal{D})$ as weights.